Graduation

 Application for Graduation

-Students who fail to submit the application for graduation to the Registrar’s Office within the term of degree completion may submit an application for graduation for a subsequent term.
+Students who fail to submit the application for graduation to the Registrar’s Office within the term of degree completion may submit an application for graduation in a subsequent term.
 For these students, the degree will be awarded pending the completion of all degree requirements.

 Graduation Application Deadlines

-• Students graduating in summer must submit the application for graduation prior to the 4th class day of summer session one.
+• Students graduating in the summer term must submit the application for graduation prior to the 4th class day of summer session one.
 The exact application deadline dates for current terms are available in the Academic Calendar.

 Graduation Application Fee